4 simple steps to create engaging elearning courses

 Different learning objectives can be achieved by different means.
 Theory and practice can be taught using both facts and fiction, such as the elements above.
 A combination of these will make the solutions more exciting, more engaging and more effective.
 The more engaged the learners are, the more effective the learning is.

-Fourth: Find a style
+Engaging elearning courses #4: Find a style

 Source content – the material that organisations typically need to be converted into elearning – is usually created by different people for different purposes, in different situations.
 This means that it’s likely to contain a variety of writing and communication styles.
 To create engaging elearning courses, it’s best to stick to a uniform style and tone of voice throughout the learning programme.
 Content needs to flow in order to create a smooth and flawless learner journey.